The Dalai Lama’s 90th birthday puts Tibet back in Xi’s firing line

 The Dalai Lama’s 90th birthday will reignite China’s religion problem – and put Tibet back in Xi’s firing line

-The Dalai Lama’s 90th birthday today will shine a spotlight on Beijing’s long-held antipathy towards organised religion – and how succession plans might renew Xi’s plans for a reckoning with Tibet and beyond, writes Michael Day
+The Dalai Lama’s 90th birthday shines a spotlight on Beijing’s long-held antipathy towards organised religion – and how succession plans might renew Xi’s plans for a reckoning with Tibet and beyond, writes Michael Day

 For millions of Tibetan Buddhists, the Dalai Lama is a symbol of resistance.
-For Chinese dictator Xi Jinping, he is simply another annoyance, along with the rebels in Taiwan and the democracy campaigners in Hong Kong, whose defiance must – and will – be dealt with.
+For Chinese dictator Xi Jinping, he is simply another annoyance, like with the rebels in Taiwan and the democracy campaigners in Hong Kong, whose defiance must, and will, be dealt with.

 The 14th Dalai Lama, an exiled Tibetan with huge influence over a territory that China regards as its own, is a particular irritant.
-Even worse, in Xi’s eyes, the religious leader, a Nobel Peace Laureate with global status, campaigns for human rights, the area in which China is most vulnerable to criticism.
+Worse still, from Xi’s perspective, the religious leader, a Nobel Peace Prize laureate with global status, actively campaigns for human rights, China’s most vulnerable area when it comes to international criticism.

-This week, just days ahead of his 90th birthday, the Dalai Lama assured followers that he would, after his death, be reincarnated as the next spiritual leader of Tibetan Buddhism and spelt out a succession process that sets up a renewed clash with Beijing.
+This week, just days before his 90th birthday, the Dalai Lama assured followers that he will, after his death, be reincarnated as the next spiritual leader of Tibetan Buddhism.
+He also outlined a succession process that sets up a renewed clash with Beijing.

-In March 2025, the Dalai Lama declared that his successor "will be born in the free world”.
-This was his riposte to the 2023 ruling by the Chinese Communist Party (CCP) asserting that the reincarnation of the “Dalai Lamas and Panchen Lamas [the second most senior Tibetan spiritual figures], must be looked for within the country… and receive approval from the central government”.
+In March 2025, the Dalai Lama declared that his successor “will be born in the free world”.
+This was his riposte to the 2023 CCP decree that the reincarnation of the “Dalai Lamas and Panchen Lamas [the second most senior Tibetan spiritual figures], must be looked for within the country… and receive approval from the central government”.

 The Dalai Lama has friends in powerful places.
 He is revered by tens of thousands in and around his home in exile in Dharamshala, northern India.
 What would happen if his successor were born there?
 In the US, the Tibetan Policy and Support Act, signed by President Donald Trump during his first term, threatens reprisals against Beijing should it interfere in the Dalai Lama’s succession process.

-But China, especially the China of Xi Jinping, will not let up.
+However, China, especially under Xi Jinping, will not let up.
 Xi’s destruction of democracy in Hong Kong and his use of concentration camps to crush the culture of the Uyghurs and others in northwest China indicate his determination to obliterate inconvenient spirituality.

 Beijing’s strong-arm tactics against the Catholic Church in China show that even powerful global religions are not safe.
 In 2018, the Vatican made a secret pact with China that allows Beijing to appoint bishops for government-approved houses of worship.
 Cardinal Joseph Zen, the former archbishop of Hong Kong, accused the Holy See of “an incredible betrayal”.

-Like the papacy and other absolute religious monarchies that rest on opaque rituals and remain immune from scrutiny, the office of the Dalai Lama can undermine itself.
+Like the papacy and other absolute religious monarchies that rest on opaque rituals and remain immune to scrutiny, the office of the Dalai Lama can undermine itself.
 Remember the unsavoury incident of the young boy and the “tongue-sucking”?
-Who, other than a revered religious leader could have survived that?
+Who, other than a revered religious leader, could have survived that?

 And the selection of a new Dalai Lama is, by its nature, mystical.
 The 14th Dalai Lama was chosen at the age of two by a search party of Tibetan monks in northwest China, when the toddler was said to have identified the belongings of his predecessor.

-The Chosen One’s legitimacy might be strengthened, however, if a degree of formality were added to the process.
-Some have advocated the creation of a council, with representatives from the four major schools of Tibetan Buddhism, to ensure the implementation of the Dalai Lama’s written instructions on succession.
+Still, some have argued that the process could benefit from a degree of modern formality.
+One proposal involves creating a council with representatives from the four main schools of Tibetan Buddhism, tasked with upholding the Dalai Lama’s written instructions for succession.

-But, for all its eccentricities, the tradition of the Dalai Lama and Tibetan Buddhism, is an important example of cultural freedom.
+However, for all its eccentricities, the tradition of the Dalai Lama and Tibetan Buddhism remains a crucial symbol of cultural and spiritual freedom.

-Tianxia (literally: “all under heaven”) was the system of inter-state relations governing Asia in ancient times.
+Tianxia – literally, “all under heaven” – was the system of interstate relations governing Asia in ancient times.
 China, as the then centre of the civilised world and the apex of culture, governed by a sage empire, supposedly spread wisdom and material benefits to all mankind.
-Some think Xi’s ultimate goal is to have a modern version of Tianxia established globally by 2050.
+Some believe Xi’s ultimate goal is to establish a modern version of Tianxia established globally by 2050.

-If the Dalai Lama falls, and Xi is able to brush off US and world criticism, he might be on his way to achieving it.
+If the Dalai Lama falls, and Xi can brush off US and world criticism, he might be on his way to achieving it.

 Join our commenting forum